Water Testing FAQ

 Test strips are available with "Litmus test" technology.
 These are "dip & read" strips of paper that turn colors indicating levels of pH, alkalinity and chlorine in the pool.
 There are also strips that test hardness and cyanuric acid as well.
 Specialty pool test strips can test your water for minerals and metals, salt levels phosphates or bacteria.

-Test strips are fast and convenient; however they are not as accurate as drop style pool test kits.
+Test strips are fast and convenient; however, they are not as accurate as drop-style pool test kits.
 Digital test strip readers improve accuracy by helping those who cannot easily discern between color shading variations.
+But sometimes, test strips just don't cut it.
+There are also advanced, comprehensive, digital water testing systems — such as Leslie's AccuBlue Home™ — which pair with an app on your phone to provide the most accurate results.
 Test strips are most useful for testing pool pH and chlorine levels quickly, but not entirely trustworthy for complete water balancing.
 They are suitable if you take a pool water sample somewhere monthly to be fully tested, but that’s inconvenient.
-A Taylor K2005 test kit is what the pool store uses – buy your own!
+A more comprehensive and precise at-home solution like AccuBlue Home™ is one of the best ways to test your water, short of going to the pool store.

 Which pool test kit is the most accurate?